Gift Acceptance Policy

 - If, at any time, the Organization accepts custody of designated accounts that have not been approved and established by the Board of Directors, and the Organization does not intend to use the designated funds for the purpose designated, the Organization will return those funds to the donor or contact the donor and request permission in writing to transfer the funds to another fund.

-In order to facilitate the Organization’s work, GOSPEL FOR ASIA has an agency agreement with Believers Church, which operates the Bridge of Hope Program.
+In order to facilitate the Organization’s work, GFA WORLD has an agency agreement with Believers Eastern Church, which operates the Child Sponsorship Program.

-GOSPEL FOR ASIA welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Church through the Bridge of Hope Program.
-Donors can provide life-changing assistance and GOSPEL FOR ASIA will facilitate communication between the sponsor and the child.
+GFA WORLD welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Eastern Church through the Child Sponsorship Program.
+Donors can provide life-changing assistance and GFA WORLD will facilitate communication between the sponsor and the child.